-NOTE 3: An example of the type of agreement required by clause 30.10(c) is set out at Schedule H-Agreement to Cash Out Annual Leave.
+NOTE 3: An example of the type of agreement required by paragraph (c) is set out at Schedule H-Agreement to Cash Out Annual Leave.
 There is no requirement to use the form of agreement set out at Schedule H-Agreement to Cash Out Annual Leave.